 Yours is a plight I’ve heard many times.
 You aren’t alone!
 Many people wish to tell their life stories, but don’t know where to begin.

-Outlining saves time
+Outlining a memoir saves time

 As a writer, I enjoy creating the mile markers first and then filling in the details.
 It’s a bit like sketching the elements of a painting before applying the pigment.
 It helps to have those guidelines.